-South India’s most popular wildlife sanctuary, Periyar encompasses 777 sq km and a 26-sq-km artificial lake created by the British in 1895.
+South India’s most popular wildlife sanctuary, Periyar, also called Thekkady, encompasses 777 sq km and a 26-sq-km artificial lake created by the British in 1895.
 The vast region is home to bison, sambar, wild boar, langur, 900 to 1000 elephants and 35 to 40 hard-to-spot tigers.
-Firmly established on both the Indian and foreigner tourist trails, the place can sometimes feel a bit like Disneyland-in-the-Ghats, but its mountain scenery and jungle walks make for an enjoyable visit.
+It's firmly established on both the Indian and foreigner tourist trails and has a typical boat cruise that doesn't scream 'wildlife experience', but if you dig deeper and do a trek led by a tribal villager, the hills and jungle scenery make for a rewarding visit.
 Bring warm and waterproof clothing.

-Kumily, 4km from the sanctuary, is the closest town and home to a growing strip of hotels, spice shops, chocolate shops and Kashmiri emporiums.
-Thekkady is the sanctuary centre with the KTDC hotels and boat jetty.
-Confusingly, when people refer to the sanctuary they tend to use Kumily, Thekkady and Periyar interchangeably.
+Kumily is the closest town and home to a growing strip of hotels, homestays, spice shops, chocolate shops and Kashmiri emporiums.
+Thekkady, 4km from Kumily, is the sanctuary centre with the KTDC hotels and boat jetty.
+Confusingly, when people refer to the sanctuary they tend to use Thekkady, Kumily and Periyar interchangeably.